-- From the Map Home page, go to View an Endpoint Map field.
+- From the Map Overview page, go to the Maps section and click the Endpoints tab.
 Type in the IP address that you want to map.

 - The resulting map shows the IP address of the host and all processes that are running on that host.
 Arrows to and from the host show inbound and outbound connections to other processes, including the ports over which this communication is occurring.

 To view application components that are running on the endpoint, click the Components tab.
-For each application component, this tab displays the process and command line for the process that is running.
+For each application component, this tab displays the process, command line, and port for the process that is running.

 To view the application services that contain this endpoint, click the Active Applications tab.
 The list displays the applications, along with the component of that application that are running on the endpoint.